A method to constrain the characteristic angular size of the brightest cosmic-ray sources observed above 57 $\times$ 10^{18} eV: Monte Carlo Algorithm

+To generate a single CR* data set, we randomly disperse sources with a number density $\rho$ throughout the test volume according to one of our source distribution models (evenly distributed or PSCz VL).
+Each CR* in a data set of size $n_{obs}$ is randomly associated with a source.
+The probability that a CR* is associated with a given source is proportional to the expected flux of the source, where the expected flux is a function of distance only.
+The CR* directions are randomly disbursed from their source directions as described in Section~\ref{sec:OM}.
+We test three different source sizes: $\bar{s} = 2.5^\circ$, $\bar{s} = 5^\circ$, and $\bar{s} = 10^\circ$.

+We generate CR* data sets with either $n_{obs}=92$ or $n_{obs}=184$.
+These values of $n_{obs}$ corresponds to the number of CR* expected to be observed by the Pierre Auger Observatory \citep{Abraham2004} at its fully deployed southern site over a 4 and 8 year time span \citep{Abraham2007}, respectively.
+The Pierre Auger Observatory is expected to reach $n_{obs}=92$ in the year 2011, and $n_{obs}=184$ in the year 2015.

-After a simulated event set is generated, the value of $m$ is calculated with Eq.~\ref{eq:ClusteringMetric}.
-We calculate the expected range of $m$ by running 1000 Monte Carlo simulations.
-This process is repeated for different values of $\rho$ and $\bar{s}$.
+After a simulated event set is generated, the value of $m$ is calculated with Eq.~(\ref{eq:ClusteringMetric}).
+We calculate the expected range of $m$ for a given set of input parameters by running 1000 Monte Carlo simulations.
+This process is repeated for different values of $n_{obs}$, $\rho$ and $\bar{s}$.